DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 There are two ways to bid on an auction:

 - Just click on “Bid Now” to participate.
-You’ll be able to see the bids from others on there too.
+You’ll be able to see the bids from others as well.

 - Or use the BidBuddy feature to bid automatically for you.
 (More on this feature below)